Real Madrid duo Vinicius Junior and Marcelo miss out as Tite names Brazil Copa America squad | Goal.com

 The 18-year-old has enjoyed a breakout season at Real Madrid and his performances earned him a call-up to the senior Brazil squad for games against Panama and the Czech Republic in February.
 However, he suffered an injury playing for Real and was forced to withdraw.

 Fabinho and Moura both miss out despite enjoying fine seasons with their clubs in England.
-Fabinho was part of the Liverpool side that narrowly missed out on the Premier League title as well as reaching the Champions League final, where they will take on Moura's Tottenham next month.
+Fabinho has been part of the Liverpool side that narrowly missed out on the Premier League title as well as reaching the Champions League final, where they will take on Moura's Tottenham next month.

 Despite the absence of Fabinho and Moura there is strong Premier League representation with Ederson, Fernandinho and Gabriel Jesus of Manchester City, Liverpool duo Alisson and Roberto Firmino as well as Everton forward Richarlison all included.